LiteFat: Lightweight Spatio-Temporal Graph Learning for Real-Time Driver Fatigue Detection: Conclusion

 \section{Conclusion}

 ~ In this paper, we have proposed LiteFat, a lightweight and efficient graph learning model for driver fatigue detection in embedded robotic systems.
 By integrating facial landmark-based features with embeddings learned from MobileNet, our approach effectively captures critical fatigue-related patterns while maintaining computational efficiency.
 The proposed model balances accuracy and speed, making it well-suited for real-time applications in resource-constrained environments, such as embedded and robotic devices in intelligent vehicles.
 Experimental results demonstrate that LiteFat achieves competitive performance compared to state-of-the-art methods while significantly reducing model complexity.
 Future work will implement the model upon embedded robotic devices and evaluate its performance with more real-world data.
+Moreover, building on the current model, we will design additional modules to handle other modalities and integrate them into the existing architecture, enabling extension to multimodal datasets and further improving detection performance.